Sanni Franssi

-Sanni Maija Franssi (/fi/; born 19 March 1995) is a Finnish professional footballer who plays as a forward for WSL club London City Lionesses and the Finland women's national team.
+Sanni Maija Franssi (/fi/; born 19 March 1995) is a Finnish professional footballer who plays as a forward for Women's Super League 2 club Sunderland, on loan from London City Lionesses, and the Finland national team.

 Club career

 Franssi has played in the youth sectors of Riihimäen Palloseura, Hyvinkään Palloseura, Koivukylan Palloseura and Vantaan Jalkapalloseura.

-First spell at PK-35

-Franssi made her league debut against Åland United on 15 April 2012.
+Franssi made her league debut for PK-35 against Åland United on 15 April 2012.
 She scored her first league goal against GBK on 23 March 2016, scoring in the 9th minute.
 In 2016 Franssi was named Naisten Liiga Player of the Season after hitting 20 league goals for her club, PK-35.

-FC Zürich Frauen

 Franssi spent the 2016–17 season with FC Zürich Frauen, scoring 16 goals and finishing as runner-up to FC Neunkirch in both the Nationalliga A and Swiss Women's Cup.

-Second spell at PK-35

 Franssi returned to PK-35 in July 2017.
 She made her league debut against JyPK on 8 July 2017.
 Franssi scored her first league goal against TPS on 15 July 2017, scoring in the 32nd minute.